← Articles

 Common failure modes (real-world)

-• Outage: a platform goes down and you can’t operate, schedule, invoice, or ship.
+• Outage: platform goes down and you can’t operate, schedule, invoice, ship, or communicate.

-• Delay: a supplier misses a deadline and you miss yours.
+• Delay: supplier misses a deadline and you miss yours.

-• Quality failure: defective inputs create rework, returns, warranty claims, or safety issues.
+• Quality failure: defective inputs cause rework, returns, warranty claims, or safety issues.

 • Pricing shock: sudden increases break your margins.

-• Single point of failure: you only have one vendor who can do the job.
+• Single point of failure: only one vendor can do the job.

-• Policy change: a platform changes terms, fees, or access and you are forced to adapt quickly.
+• Policy change: platform changes terms/fees/access and you must adapt quickly.

 Controls and mitigations